-7. Talking to your child when upset
+7. Talk to your child when she is upset.

-When you see your child crying, ask her about what has upset her?
+When you see your child crying, ask her about what has upset her.
 Coax her a bit by asking questions to help her to answer.
 After she tells you the reason, you may ask her what you can do to make her feel good again.
-This too may require you to help her out and you can do so by giving her solutions.
+This too may require you to help her out, and you can do so by giving her solutions.
 However, some children may take some time crying it out before they tell you what is bothering them.

-8. Help them to stand up against bullies
+8. Help them stand up against bullies.

-9. Do not try to change them
+9. Do not try to change them.

 Giving her a pat to appreciate her or a hug to let her know that you are there for her goes a long way to make her feel loved and secure.